So-called volcanic 'ash' is actually finely pulverized rock blown... | Channels for Pearson+

 So-called volcanic 'ash' is actually finely pulverized rock blown high into the atmosphere.
-A typical ash particle is a 50-micrometer-diameter piece of silica with a density of 2400 kg/m^3. (b) How long in hours does it take this ash particle to fall from a height of 5.0 km in still air?
-Use the properties of 20°C air at sea level.
+A typical ash particle is a 50-micrometer-diameter piece of silica with a density of 2400 kg/m^3. (a) How long would it take this ash particle to fall from a height of 5.0 km in vacuum?

 Verified Solution